Print Friendly, PDF & Email

 Hi gramps!

 Is saying “Thank God” taking the Lord’s name in vain?
-I tried to do some research on this; I came up with that “in vain” means using it as a swear or without thinking of the Lord, such as in omg, or using it to promote something unholy “in his name”.
+I tried to research this; I concluded that “in vain” means using it as a swear, without thinking of the Lord, such as in omg, or using it to promote something unholy “in his name”.
 But I found no specifics on using “Thank God”.
 Since I am a Christian, who uses it in the context of being grateful for a situation, which is always to God because he has a hand in all things, as long as I have the Lord in mind, is it ok?

 Lorelai